smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### Von Mises Stress Map
 ![real_a3_7](real_a3_7.png)
 ![real_a3_8](real_a3_8.png)
 The Von Mises Stress graph above shows a very homogeneous stress pattern within the mid-span of the bar's structure.
 The maximum localized stress is 20.42 ksi at the fixed constraint due to multi-axial shear effects.
-This graph shows the beam’s maximum stress value is well below the yield strength of the material, which is 40.0 ksi.
+This graph shows the bar’s maximum stress value is well below the yield strength of the material, which is 40.0 ksi.

 #### FOS Map
 ![real_a3_9](real_a3_9.png)
-The Factor of Safety (FOS) graph shows the strength of the beam through the tensile stress, based on its material yield strength of 40.0 ksi.
-There exists a large homogeneous area (red area) along the body of the beam.
+The Factor of Safety (FOS) graph shows the strength of the bar through the tensile stress, based on its material yield strength of 40.0 ksi.
+There exists a large homogeneous area (red area) along the body of the bar.
 The text caption on the graph states that there is a minimum factor of safety of 2, showing a sufficient safety margin even when under load.

 ### Percent Error Values